MCMURRAY, MONTOYA HEAD FOR THE IRISH HILLS

 Location: Brooklyn, Mich.

-Juan Pablo Montoya and No. 42 Cars 2 Team
+Juan Pablo Montoya and No. 42 Target Team

-Michigan Native: Michigan International Speedway marks a homecoming for front-tire carrier Eric Bilyeu.
-Bilyeu, a native of Waterford, Mich., grew up approximately 80 miles from the track.
-He attended college and played Hockey at the University of Alabama-Huntsville.
-Bilyeu got his start in NASCAR five years ago after reading a story in NASCAR Scene about the Ganassi Racing pit crews.
-He sent in a resume and became one of the first members of the team’s pit crew development program.
+Michigan Homecoming: Front-tire carrier Eric Bilyeu is a native of Waterford, Mich., about 80 miles from the track.
+He got his big break in NASCAR five years ago after reading a story in NASCAR Scene about the Ganassi Racing pit crews.
+Bilyeu sent in a resume and became one of the first members of the team’s pit crew developmental program.